 Omega Accounting Solutions Provides Trustworthy ERC Service

-Omega Accounting Solutions performs a due diligence double-check for every client and prepares an audit-protection packet to defend each ERC claim.
+Omega Accounting Solutions performs thorough due diligence for every client and furnishes supporting documentation to substantiate each ERC claim.
 Omega does not run an ERC scam; they work with honesty and integrity to ensure your business truly meets the IRS’s official ERC qualifications.
 If your company qualifies, Omega’s tax credit experts know precisely how to build your ERC claim to easily survive an audit.
 Founded in 2007, Omega services multiple tax credits, including the Employee Retention Credit and Research and Development (R&D) tax credit.